Paul-Northampton-UK/Starship_Adventure_2/docs/legacy/Project_Brief.md

-# Starship Adventure 2 — Project Brief (Author: Paul)
+﻿# Starship Adventure 2 â€” Project Brief (Author: Paul)

 ## Vision
 A **genre-free text adventure creation system** for non-coders: a GUI **Editor** that generates all packs/files, and a **generic Engine** that plays any project created with the editor.